 Workers who do not require fit testing:

-Administration staff who are not working in a clinical environment, e.g.Divisional Executive Offices
+Administration staff who are not working in a clinical environment, e.g.Divisional Executive Offices.

 Workers who have completed fit testing can be retested if there is:

-a change in PPE they wear
+A change in PPE they wear

-no supply or discontinuation of workers preferred respirator and at fit testing no other respirators where identified as also suitable.
+No supply or discontinuation of workers preferred respirator and at fit testing no other respirators where identified as also suitable.

-physical changes that could affect respirator fit, These changes include, but are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight/face shape or facial hair.
+Physical changes that could affect respirator fit.
+These changes include, but are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight/face shape or facial hair.

 Workers who are unable to use respirators